henrikandersson4/SkiMore/README.md

 ### Fonts

-I used three different fonst for the websit. `Montserrat` for the logo in the header, `Ubuntu` for all `H1-H6` headings and `Catamaran` for all other text on the site.
+I used three different fonts for the website. `Montserrat` for the logo in the header, `Ubuntu` for all `H1-H6` headings and `Catamaran` for all other text on the site.

 ---